Jyoti-Chakma/Rental-Management-UI/README.md

-# Rokto-Data
+# Rental Management UI

-Rental Management is a complete app UI for both Tenant and Landlord
+Rental Management UI is a complete app UI for both Tenant and Landlord

 ## Screenshots